 Social Security Supplemental Income, or SSI, is for individuals who have limited income and resources and do not meet the work credit threshold for SSD.
 Typically, eligibility requirements include children or adults who are blind, a child or adult who is disabled, and 65 years of age or older.

 If your SSD payment is low, below the $698.00 per month, then you may be eligible for SSI benefits to raise your monthly benefit amount to $698.00.
 Additional SSI funds will never exceed the $698.00 monthly amount.
-For example, if you were awarded SSD in the amount of $500.00 per month, you may be eligible for SSI of $198.00 per month to bring you up tot he SSI maximum level fo $698.00 per month.
+For example, if you were awarded SSD in the amount of $500.00 per month, you may be eligible for SSI of $198.00 per month to bring you up tot he SSI maximum level of $698.00 per month.

 For more information contact us.
-If you have applied for SSD or SSI and have been denied, contact Jason Imler or Mark Buterbaugh at Mooney & Associates to help fight for your benefits.
+If you have applied for SSD or SSI and have been denied, contact Attorney Jason Imler or Attorney Mark Buterbaugh at Mooney & Associates to help fight for your benefits.
 It is important to contact our firm right when you get your denial letter so we can ensure a time appeal.